chen-bowen/FIRE_Simulation/METHODOLOGY_REPORT.md

 **Methodology**: Inflation adjustments apply only during the retirement phase (no spending occurs during accumulation).
 Uses historical average category-specific CPI rates when available for dynamic withdrawals, otherwise falls back to overall historical average inflation rate.
 The same average rate is applied consistently across all retirement periods.

+**Category-Specific Calculation**: For dynamic withdrawal mode, each expense category's spending is adjusted independently:
+- Each category uses its own historical average CPI inflation rate if available
+- Category spending is calculated as: `category_spending_t = initial_category_spending × (1 + category_rate)^years_into_retirement`
+- Total withdrawal equals sum of all adjusted category spending amounts

 **Key Decisions**:

 1. **Retirement-only inflation**: Inflation applies only during retirement, not accumulation.
 During accumulation, contributions are modeled with wage growth but spending is zero, so inflation is irrelevant.

 2. **Average rates for projections**: When projecting future retirement years, the system uses historical average inflation rates (calculated once) rather than attempting to project year-by-year inflation.
 This simplification is necessary since future inflation is unknown, and using historical averages provides reasonable projections.

 3. **Category-specific application**: Each expense category uses its own historical average inflation rate if available.
 This captures real-world dynamics where medical inflation (typically 4-5% historically) exceeds overall inflation (typically 2-3%), providing more accurate projections.
+Medical care spending grows faster than overall spending, while some categories (like apparel) may grow slower.

 4. **Cumulative compounding**: Inflation compounds over time using `(1 + r)^t` rather than linear adjustment.
 This accurately models how spending increases year-over-year with inflation.

+5. **Wage-based spending calculation**: In "Detailed Plan" mode, retirement spending can be calculated as a replacement ratio (e.g., 80%) of pre-retirement spending.
+Pre-retirement spending is calculated as: `pre_retire_spending = final_wage × (1 - savings_rate)`.
+This provides a more realistic approach than arbitrary spending amounts.

 ---